About

 I earned a Bachelor of Science in Audio Engineering Technology and a Bachelor of Arts in Art History with Honors from Belmont University, and a Master of Arts in Museum Studies from The George Washington University.

-I live in Washington, DC, with my wife, where I continue to pursue projects at the intersection of audio technology, preservation, and cultural heritage.
+I live in University Park, MD, with my wife, where I continue to pursue projects at the intersection of audio technology, preservation, and cultural heritage.

 My Passion